HorridModz/HorridModz/README.md

 # Welcome to my profile!
-I am a 13 year old programmer and game modder.
+I am a 14 year old programmer and game modder.

-I love modding il2cpp games and programming.

-I'm a noob, but I work hard :)

 I post lots of stuff on github, even if it's useless or unfinished.

-Feedback is always appreciated!

-I'm currently learning python and c++.
+Feel free to use any of my work with credit.

    **Discord:**